oxylabs/price-scraper/README.md

   ]
 }
 ```
-With our specialized Price Scraper tool, you can easily gather public information from any Garmin products web page.
-Collect necessary data like price, customer reviews, or detailed product specifications to monitor and understand the market better and stay ahead of your competitors in the fitness sector.
+With our specialized Price Scraper tool, you can easily gather public information from any product pages.
+Collect necessary data like price, customer reviews, or detailed product specifications to monitor and understand the market better and stay ahead of your competitors.
 If you need any help or have any questions, feel free to reach out to our support team through our live chat service or send us an email at hello@oxylabs.io.